Comic Book / Flash Gordon: Zeitgeist

 - Reluctant Mad Scientist: In his sad backstory, Zarkov desperately wants to avoid having to build weaponry for Stalin.

-- Shout Out: To Defenders of the Earth, when Mandrake and The Phantom each get a one-panel cameo showing them helping defend Earth from Ming.
+- Shout-Out: To Defenders of the Earth, when Mandrake the Magician and The Phantom each get a one-panel cameo showing them helping defend Earth from Ming.

 - Start of Darkness: Ming gets his own miniseries, telling his backstory.
 Turns out he's pretty much been an evil jerk all his life.